 Today’s Letter Sound

-Today we’re going to work on the letter "S." It’s pronounced “sss” as in “sit” or “sister.”
+Today we’re going to learn the letter "S."

 Ask your child to make the “sss” sound 3 times as they point to the letters:

 Ask your child if they can think of any words that start with the “sss” sound.
 If they need help, the words snake, sprinkles, and Saturday all start with the “sss” sound.

 Have them say the “sss” sound 3 more times as they point to the letters: